cssr4africa/cssr4africa/dashboard/dashboard/README.md

      ```

 - Configure Data Source: Modify the config/dashboard_configuration file to use Google Sheets or Excel:
+    - Option 1: Use Excel File (Default configuration)

+        The Excel version of the data is in the data/ folder, and if Google Sheets is not needed, update dashboard_configuration.ini in the config/ folder as follows.
+         ``` bash
+            useSpreadsheet             false                                            # Set this to false useExcel                   true                                             # Set this to true spreadsheetId              1nWPZX65-UQ-4nUGiKPIyPFY5AmtvW8ZdeyXEP-K5Vv      # default
+            excelFile                  Cultural Knowledge Survey.xlsx                   # Update with the appropriate Excel file name excelSheet                 Sheet1_English_Version                           # This is the first sheet name of the Excel file.
+       ```
-    - Option 1: Use Google Sheets
+    - Option 2: Use Google Sheets

         Set up a Google Service Account and download the JSON credentials file.
 Move the file to the data/ folder, then update dashboard_configuration.ini in the config/ folder as follows.
         ``` bash
-            use_spreadsheet             false                                            # Set this to true use_excel                   true                                             # Set this to false spreadsheet_id              1nWPZX65-UQ-4nUGiKPIyPFY5AmtvW8ZdeyXEP-K5Vv      # Update this
+            useSpreadsheet             false                                            # Set this to true useExcel                   true                                             # Set this to false spreadsheetId              1nWPZX65-UQ-4nUGiKPIyPFY5AmtvW8ZdeyXEP-K5Vv      # Update this
-            excel_file                  Cultural Knowledge Survey.xlsx                   # default
+            excelFile                  Cultural Knowledge Survey.xlsx                   # default
-            excel_sheet                 Sheet1_English_Version                           # default
+            excelSheet                 Sheet1_English_Version                           # default
        ```
-    - Option 2: Use Excel File
-   The Excel version of the data is in the data/ folder, and if Google Sheets is not needed, update dashboard_configuration.ini in the config/ folder as follows.
-         ``` bash
-            use_spreadsheet             false                                            # Set this to false use_excel                   true                                             # Set this to true spreadsheet_id              1nWPZX65-UQ-4nUGiKPIyPFY5AmtvW8ZdeyXEP-K5Vv      # default
-            excel_file                  Cultural Knowledge Survey.xlsx                   # Update with the appropriate Excel file name excel_sheet                 Sheet1_English_Version                           # This is the first sheet name of the Excel file.
-       ```

 - Running the Dashboard
     ``` bash
-       python .\src\dashboard_application.py
+       python ./src/dashboard_application.py
     ```
 -  Open http://127.0.0.1:8050/ in your browser.